UCC-Library/UCC-Library-DigiPres/README.md

 1) -i : Input (Absolute) path of the directory to inspect.
                     (Required Parameter)
 2) -img :  Enter the image format/formats to inspect.
+3) -o : Enter the output directory to place all the required processing outputs.
+If no value is entered all output files/folders are placed as a sidecar to the input directory.
+                (Optional parameter)
-3) -av : Enter the av format/formats to inspect.
+4) -av : Enter the av format/formats to inspect.
-4) -text : Enter the "other" format/formats to inspect.
+5) -text : Enter the "other" format/formats to inspect.
-5) -jhove : Enter y/n to enable the jhove audit utility to validate and summarize the formats present in the source folder.
+6) -jhove : Enter y/n to enable the jhove audit utility to validate and summarize the formats present in the source folder.
             (Optional in command line argument, mandatory user input during execution)
-6) -brunnhilde : Enter y/n to enable the brunnhilde/Clam-AV utility to perform and report file format identification along with virus-checking.
+7) -brunnhilde : Enter y/n to enable the brunnhilde/Clam-AV utility to perform and report file format identification along with virus-checking.
             (Optional in command line argument, mandatory user input during execution)
+8) -other :

 Either one of -img, -av and -text has to be entered for the script execute.
 All three or any two of them could be used together as well.